Who is eligible for this course?

 What support is available from therapists?

-The therapist-guided PSP Wellbeing Course is therapist-assisted.
-This means that during the week clients can send questions or comments to their designated therapist though a secure online message system.
-On a set day each, the therapist checks the website, reviews client progress on the course, and responds to messages.
+The therapist-guided PSP Wellbeing Course includes optional therapist support.
+During the week, clients can send questions or comments to their assigned therapist though a secure online message system.
+Therapists check the website, review client progress on the course, and respond to messages once or twice a week.
 Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.
 The amount of therapist support will depend on the needs of each client.
-Typically, clients email questions to the therapist during the week and the therapist responds to messages once or twice a week, depending on client preferences.
+Therapist support typically starts with 8 weeks and can be extended up to 16 weeks.

-Who provides therapist-assistance?
+Who provides therapist support?

 Will my participation in the therapist-guided PSP Wellbeing Course be kept confidential?